bratpeki/modern-milkytracker-guide/docs/samples.md

 You can hold `Ctrl` when your mouse is inside the sample waveform viewer to view the `9xx` offset regions!
 This is pretty useful for chopping vocals and breakbeats.

-# Undocumented

-So far, I haven't documented:

-- Cross-fade
-- Change sign
-- Swap byte order
-- DC normalize
-- DC offset...
-- Ext. paste

-I've never used them, so I doubt you ever will, either, but any help regarding these is appreciated!

 ---

 <!-- TODO: Links -->